Black wildebeest: Reproduction

 The gestation period lasts for about 8.5 months, after which a single calf is born.
 Females in labour do not move away from the female herd and repeatedly lie down and get up again.
 Births normally take place in areas with short grass when the cow is in the lying position.
 She stands up immediately afterwards, which causes the umbilical cord to break, and vigorously licks the calf and chews on the afterbirth.
 In spite of regional variations, around 80% of the females give birth to their calves within a period of 2–3 weeks after the onset of the rainy season - from mid-November to the end of December.
 Seasonal breeding has also been reported among wildebeest in captivity in European zoos.
 Twin births have not been reported.

 The calf has a tawny, shaggy coat and weighs about 11 kg.
 By the end of the fourth week, the four incisors have fully emerged and about the same time, two knob-like structures, the horn buds, appear on the head.
-These later develop into horns, which reach a length of 200–250 mm by the fifth month and are well developed by the eighth month.
+These later develop into horns, which reach a length of 20–25 cm by the fifth month and are well developed by the eighth month.
 The calf is able to stand and run shortly after birth, a period of great danger for animals in the wild.
-It is fed by its lactating mother for 6–8 months, begins nibbling on grass blades at 4 weeks, and remains with the mother until her next calf is born a year later.
+It is fed by its lactating mother for 6–8 months, begins nibbling on grass blades at one month, and remains with the mother until her next calf is born a year later.